-Bram Stoker’s Dracula is a Polarizing Movie
+Bram Stoker’s Dracula Review: A Polarizing Movie

 In Bram Stoker’s Dracula, the main vampire, Vlad himself, is a lonely, forlorn creature with a centuries of religious hate and a longing for love.
 It is really hard to feel genuinely scared with this kind of Dracula lurking about.
 But the movie does have its shining moments, and the some of the actors are exceptionally fun to watch (Gary Oldman manages to live up to the undead role).
 It does get a little tiring to keep up with the odd transitions and the way that the film seems to expect its viewers to put together all the random dots.
 So is this a good movie?
 It goes both ways.

 The film starts off with the key driving force of Dracula’s life.
 As a human in the 1400’s, he dutifully fulfilled his religious obligations by marching against the Turks and actually winning (in the name of religion no less).
 But on his victorious return home, he learns that his wife, Elisabeta, has committed suicide when she heard fake news of his death.
 Even worse, his church now considers her soul as damned for having killed herself.
 He rages against this and curses the church of his faith.

 The film advances to the later 1800’s and Dracula wishes to purchase land in London (as to why, the film fails to elaborate, and this ends up as an unresolved plot).
 Jonathan Harker is sent to Transylvania order to arrange the papers.
 When the two meet, Dracula discovers that Harker’s fiancée, Mina, looks just like Elisabeta.
 The vampire lord quickly sends his brides to seduce and kill Harker while he makes his way to London.